NetworkBlockDevice/nbd/doc/proto.md

 Some of the major downsides of the default simple reply to `NBD_CMD_READ` are as follows.
-First, it is not possible to support partial reads or early errors (the command must succeed or fail as a whole, and either len bytes of data must be sent or a hard disconnect must be initiated, even if the failure is `EINVAL` due to bad flags).
+First, it is not possible to support partial reads or early errors (the command must succeed or fail as a whole, and either *length* bytes of data must be sent or a hard disconnect must be initiated, even if the failure is `EINVAL` due to bad flags).
 Second, there is no way to efficiently skip over portions of a sparse file that are known to contain all zeroes.
 Finally, it is not